kerle-ajit/Gensyn-Node-Run-Airdrop/README.md

 * VPS ( Watch Video )

 ## COMMANDS 👇🏻
-* USE THIS COMMAND !ST TO AVOID KILLED ISUUE :
+* USE THIS COMMAND 1ST TO AVOID KILLED ISUUE :
 ```bash
 sudo swapoff -a
 sudo rm -f /swapfile